New Build? Here’s How to Landscape Your Muskoka Cottage from the Ground Up

 When should I start the landscape design process?

 As early as possible—ideally during site planning.
-It helps align grading, drainage, and utility layouts.

 Start planning your dream landscape with Forty-Five Scapes